psnewer/nautilus_trader/docs/concepts/portfolio.md

 :::tip
 Ensure your statistic is robust to degenerate inputs such as ``None``, empty series, or insufficient data.

-The expectation is that you would then return ``None``, NaN or a reasonable default.
+Return ``None`` for unknown/incalculable values, or a reasonable default like ``0.0`` when semantically appropriate (e.g., win rate with no trades).
 :::

 ## Backtest analysis

-Following a backtest run, a performance analysis will be carried out by passing realized PnLs, returns, positions and orders data to each registered statistic in turn, calculating their values (with a default configuration).
-Any output is then displayed in the tear sheet under the `Portfolio Performance` heading, grouped as.
+Following a backtest run, a performance analysis will be carried out by passing realized PnLs, returns, positions and orders data to each registered statistic in turn.
+Any output is then displayed in the tear sheet under the `Portfolio Performance` heading, grouped as:

 - Realized PnL statistics (per currency)
 - Returns statistics (for the entire portfolio)